Safer Care for Older Persons (in residential) Environments

 What is involved?

-Teams of five to six staff members on one unit within a participating nursing home initiate and test the effect of quality improvement activities in their daily delivery of care using tools that assess whether a change has occurred.
+Teams of five staff members on one unit within a participating nursing home initiate and test the effect of quality improvement activities in their daily delivery of care using tools that assess whether a change has occurred.
 Each team is focused on one of three areas to improve: pain, mobility or behaviour.

 What are the benefits?